naveenkarwasra/Dashboard/README.md

 # Dashboard
-desboard using api
+Desboard using api.
-Desboard to show current weather and cryptocurrency price Motive is to learn how to use API in application unsplash, coingecko, geolocation APIs are used
+Desboard to show current weather and cryptocurrency price.
+Motive is to learn how to use API in application.
+Unsplash, coingecko, geolocation APIs are used.